Getting started in forestry in five steps

 Talk to your local Teagasc Forestry Adviser who will help you with free, independent and objective advice.

 It is important to keep in mind that you, as the applicant, have ultimate responsibility to DAFM for your forest.

-Insurance against potential hazards such as fire and windthrow should be considered to protect your investment.
+Insurance against potential hazards such as fire and windthrow and / or the replanting obligation should be considered to protect your investment.

 A properly established farm forest contributes to farm viability and sustainability.
 It benefits the environment, mitigates GHG emissions and can provide a source of renewable energy.